shegcek/Dev-Web/README.md

 # Dev-Web
-10 days Web Development Bootcamp organized by SHE
+### 10 days Web Development Bootcamp organized by SHE
+Documenting the day-to-day tasks and submissions